 As of July 14, 2024, USPS stopped offering Sure Money international wire transfers.
 Here's what you need to know:

-Between October 14 and December 14, 2024: To request a refund, you need to contact the USPS Accounting Services, Financial Reporting office:
+Before December 14, 2024: To request a refund, you need to contact the USPS Accounting Services, Financial Reporting office:

 1. Write a letter requesting a Sure Money refund.
 Include your name and address (or if you're requesting on behalf of someone else, include their name and address).